Financial-Times/origami-website/_components/customisation.md

     button-background-color: oColorsByName('crimson'),
 ));</code></pre>

-<aside>If your project is using the <a href="/docs/tutorials/build-service/">Origami Build Service</a>, and does not have access to the component's Sass API, it is not currently possible to create custom component variants.
+<aside>If your project is using the <a href="/docs/tutorials/build-service/">Origami Build Service</a>, you do not have access to the component's Sass API, as such it is not currently possible to create custom component variants.
 It may be possible in the future using <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties">Custom CSS Properties (CSS Variables)</a>, when projects no longer support older browsers such as Internet Explorer.</aside>

 <figure>
 	<img alt="" src="/assets/images/component-customisation/pikachu-banner.png" />